Dan-At-Ada/DAT1-Assignment/README.md

 #### 7. Staff Management (staff_management.sql)
 1. [ ] 7.1 List all staff members by role
-2. [ ] 7.2 Find trainers with more than 5 personal training sessions in the last 30 days
+2. [ ] 7.2 Find trainers with one or more personal training session in the next 30 days
-3. [ ] 7.3 Calculate the total hours worked by each staff member in the current month

 #### 8. Personal Training (personal_training.sql)
 1. [ ] 8.1 List all personal training sessions for a specific trainer